She Loves Biscotti

 A potato peeler or a sharp paring knife both work really well in removing the orange zest.

-If using a potato peeler, simply hold the orange in one hand, the potato peeler in the other.
+Using a potato peeler, hold the orange in one hand, the potato peeler in the other.
 Then, simply start peeling your orange.

 If using a paring knife, cut off both ends of the orange.
 Then, stand the orange upright on your cutting board.
 With a very sharp knife, start cutting away the peel from the pith.
 As you work your way around the orange, you will get strips of orange peels.